 Tip-of-the-Moon Publishing Company is small.
 The author and his wife.
 The readers (editors) he trusts and a select few who work with them in the production of what some readers and critics have called “masterpieces” and “delightful family stories.”
 Francis has been called “a gifted writer” and “a natural storyteller.”
 Who better could give his stories to the world?

-I don’t like to be too crowded.
-I like the folks who work with me at Farmville Printing–Dan Dwyer and all the good folks in the office and back in the shop.
-Jon Marken is like my very own George Martin.
+Jon Marken, who owns and operates LampPost Publicity, is like my very own George Martin (Famed Beatles producer).
+Jon has designed and edited most of my stories.
 Sometimes I pour out all these ideas to him and ask him to “fix” it.
 What a talent!
 That’s hard to come by.

 I saw the world from the tip of the moon and it was like a familiar ornament…small and beautiful.